DanielKrawisz/Entropy/Physics.md

 Velocity is not the same thing as speed.
 Velocity is speed together with direction.
 There can be negative velocities.
 Speed is the absolute value of velocity.
 Thus, a law of physics looks like

 $$a(t) = f(x(t), v(t))$$

-Differential equations of this form are called *second-order*, which means that all derivatives of $x$ that are second-order or higher are determined by $x$ and its first derivative.
-This is why higher derivatives of the position do not have their own name.
-They are all determined by the acceleration and do not enter into the differential equation, so there's no reason to talk much about them.

-Why is physics second-order?
-The answer is not known, but geometry points to a possible answer.
-Second-order differential equations naturally arise in the theory of geodesic curves, which are the curves that minimize distance in a curved space.
-When space is curved, there is no such thing as a straight line but there is such a thing as the shortest curve between two points.
-The differential equation that characterizes such a curve is second-order.
-In Einstein's gravity, motion in a gravitational field is geodesic.

 If a function like $f$ can be determined from observations of moving bodies, then it can be used to predict the motion of a body given an initial position $x_0$ and velocity $v_0$ at a given time $t_0$.
 Since